kiba/Writings/atg/chp3_very_much_alive.md

 "Thanks."

-"But first, I want you have my laptop."
+"But first, I want you to have my laptop."

 "I am sorry?"

 "If your reality is anything like the stargate series, you guys have a tough road ahead.
-I can spare you a macbook."
+I can at least spare you a macbook."

-It wasn't long before Cromwell held a macbook in his hand.
+It wasn't long before Cromwell held a laptop in his hand.
 Stuff were still being chucked, but that wasn't important.
 If he was truly stuck in this place, he could organize it later.
+If not, then somebody will have to haul the items back to base.

-Then the gate shut down unceremoniously.
-Only for the gate to start rotating again.
+The gate shut down unceremoniously , only for the gate to start rotating again.

 "Please step back far away from the hazard line, Colonel," Swift said.
 Cromwell compiled.
 Better to have extra margin then to die.